• Home

 I seek to enlighten "spect-actors" about strategies civil and aesthetic/ therapeutic strategies in addressing the mental strain of balancing everyday life against the myriad of racial equality and social injustice issues constantly broadcasted through our social media streams and personal conversations.

-Methodological Approach(es): Image Theatre, Theatre for the Oppressed, Solo Performance, Narrative-based Storytelling
+Methodological Approach(es): Image Theatre, Theatre for the Oppressed (Cop-in Head), Solo Performance, Narrative-based Storytelling

 Each performance had community outreach elements including a talkback discussion about the narrative-based solo performance and the artistic process of developing and performing Pedigree.